KamelAlAridi/yumly/README.md

 - ⚡ Built with [React](https://reactjs.org/) + [Vite](https://vitejs.dev/) for blazing-fast performance
 - 📱 Responsive design for mobile and desktop
-- 🔍 Browse or search for food items (optional feature if implemented)
+- 🔍 Browse or search for food items
-- ❤️ Favorite or bookmark meals (optional feature if implemented)
-- 🔄 Easy to extend with APIs or a backend

 ---